Bounce management in GMass: Automatic list maintenance with no manual work required

 You can also make alterations to your Bounce List by sending emails with designated subject lines to the [email protected] email address (check out our article on bounce handling features for instructions).

 Your GMass Bounce List is tied to your specific Gmail or Google Workspace account.
-But you may have other people at your company who are also using GMass — and it’d be great if none of them email those bounced addresses either.
+But you may have other people at your company who are also using GMass — and it’d be great if you never sent a message to an address that bounced for one of them, either.

 You can turn global bounces on in your GMass dashboard.
 Go to Settings, click Bounces, then check the box for “Use global bounces” and save.
 You can also turn global bounces off by unchecking that box.